No-tillage

 What is No-tillage?

-No-tillage (NT) is a form of reduced tillage playing a key role in sustainable soil management.
-This method, avoiding deep plowing and minimally disturbing the soil, leads to healthier soil with improved water infiltration and fewer drought problems.
-NT is particularly relevant in light of climate change and the need for sustainable agricultural practices.
+Non-killing tillage (NKG) is a form of reduced tillage that plays a key role in sustainable soil management.
+This method, which avoids deep plowing and minimizes soil disturbance, leads to improved soil with improved water infiltration and fewer drought problems.
+NKG is particularly relevant in light of climate change and the need for sustainable agricultural practices.

 Our no-tillage range